You are encouraged to reserve classes online and you do not need a credit card to do so.

 located at 58 Stephen King Drive in the Augusta Mall.

-We have scheduled a 1:00pm guided tour at the First Amendment Museum.
+We have scheduled a guided tour at 1:00pm at The Tappan-Viles House.

 There is no admission charge although contributions are welcomed.